How long will my firearm or shotgun certificate last?

 Can a past conviction have any affect on my certificate?

-- The Chief Officer of Police must be satisfied that you do not pose a danger to public safety or to the peace.
-Your certificate could be revoked if the Chief Officer of Police has reason to believe that you pose a danger to public safety or to the peace.
+The Chief Officer of Police must be satisfied that you do not pose a danger to public safety or to the peace.

-- If you have served a prison sentence exceeding 3 months you will face a ban from holding a certificate for a period of 5 years beginning from the date of your release.
+If you have served a prison sentence exceeding 3 months (even if it is suspended) you will be prohibited from holding a certificate for a period of 5 years beginning from the date the sentence ends.

-- If you have served a prison sentence exceeding 3 years you will face a ban from owning a certificate for life.
+If you have served a prison sentence exceeding 3 years you will be prohibited for life.

 Can a certificate be refused or revoked?

-A firearm certificate may be refused by the Chief Officer of Police under UK legislation if he believes that you are:
+A firearm certificate may be refused by the Chief Officer of Police under UK legislation if he believes that:

-- Unfit to be entrusted with a firearm.
+- You are unfit to be entrusted with a firearm;

 Is it possible for another individual to transport my firearm?